kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 When a user agent sends a "Cache-Fingerprint" header field, the value MUST be computed using the following steps.

-1. collect the values of "Cache-Fingerprint-Key" header fields in the cached HTTP responses sent from the origin server to which the header field is going to be sent
+1. collect the values of "Cache-Fingerprint-Key" header fields in the cached HTTP responses sent from the origin to which the header field is going to be sent
 2. if number of collected keys is zero (0), go to step 9
 3. algebraically sort the collected keys
 4. determine the parameter of Golomb-Rice coding to be used [Golomb].[Rice].
 The value MUST be a power of two (2), between one (1) to 2147483648.